4 Parenting Styles Guaranteed to Make Your Child Successful

 Where do you fall into these categories?
 If you’re like most people, you don’t fit snugly into one particular parenting style – and that’s okay.
 But is there one style that’s more effective than another?

 Overall, research has found that authoritative parenting produces the most well-adjusted children.
-Children that are raised with an authoritative parenting style generally grow to be happy, successful, and responsible adults who understand that their feelings are important and their opinions are valued.
+Children raised in an authoritative parenting style generally grow to be happy, successful, and responsible adults who understand that their feelings are important and their opinions are valued.

 If you answered yes to these questions, your parenting style is working.

-But if the majority of these questions were answered with a no, you might want to re-think your upbringing style.
+But if the majority of these answers are a “no,” you might want to re-think your upbringing style.

 The way that you parent your child can drastically influence who they become as adults, so it’s important that you strike a good balance in parenting styles.
 You want to be clear and consistent with your expectations, but also want to give your child the freedom to make their own decisions and learn from their own mistakes.
 By striking a balance between being firm and consistent but nurturing and understanding at the same time, you will have the best outcome as your child continues to grow.